Shinzo1907/Iris-ML-Analysis/README.md

 # Iris-ML-Analysis

 This repository contains a comprehensive analysis and modeling project based on the Iris dataset, with the aim of classifying the species of Iris flowers.
-The project leverages various machine learning techniques, including Linear Discriminant Analysis (LDA), Principal Component Analysis (PCA), and Logistic Regression (LR).
+The project leverages various machine learning techniques, including Linear Discriminant Analysis (LDA) and Principal Component Analysis (PCA).

 ## Project Overview